 - More than half (52 percent) have monitored spending levels in the past year.

 - Thirty-nine percent created a budget to keep finances in check, up from 28 percent two years ago.

 - Nearly three-in-five have an emergency fund in place.

 - More workers (68 percent) are banking on a tax refund this year.

 - Workers say they’ll use funds to beef up their nest eggs, half plan to save or invest, up five percentage points from last year.

 - More than a third (38 percent) will pay down or pay off short-term debt and a quarter plan to tackle long-term debt.

 NEW!
-Third quarter 2013 research on Business Owners:
+First quarter 2014 research on American Workers:

-The Principal Financial Well-Being Index: Business Owners surveys American business owners of small to medium-sized businesses with 10 to 500 workers.
-It is part of a series of quarterly studies examining the financial well-being of American workers, business owners, and financial advisors.
+The Principal Financial Well-Being Index: American Workers surveys employees at small and mid-sized businesses with 10 to 1,000 workers.
+It is part of a series of quarterly studies examining the financial well-being of American workers, business owners and financial advisors.
 The studies are released by the Principal Financial Group® and conducted online by Harris Interactive®.